in

 Rectified Tile Pros And Cons

 However, what exactly does it imply when a tile is rectified?
-Are rectified tiles superior to non-rectified tiles?
 We’re here to inform you all there is to understand about rectified floors.
 We will also discuss its pros and cons.

 What Is A Rectified Tile?

-Furthermore, rectified tile pertains to tiles with straight edges as a result of a thorough grinding or cutting operation.
+Furthermore, rectified tile pertains to tiles with straight edges due to a thorough grinding or cutting operation.
 The method is prevalent in porcelain and ceramic tile flooring, and it is generally performed before the firing process.

 Closer inspection reveals that the tile edges are very fine and well-trimmed.
 That is what makes it more unique than standard tiles.